top of page

 Containing three Afrotropical genera: Iolaus, Stugeta and Etesiolaus

+Genus Iolaus.
 An extensive Afrotropical genus containing 130 species, 44 species having been recorded in Uganda.
-To date, five species have been recorded at Semuliki: Iolaus bellina, I. creta, I. mongiro and I. neavei.
-This is three more than were identified in the Semuliki species list (Forbes, 2018), I. mongiro, I. creta and I. neavei being the three additional records (Williams, 2023).
+Currently, five species have been recorded at Semuliki: Iolaus bellina, I. pollux, I. creta, I. mongiro and I. neavei.
+The latter three species are additional records to the Semuliki species list (Forbes, 2018).
+25 species have been recorded in the Ituri Forest and DRC Semliki Valley, including four Semuliki species (I. mongiro the exception).
+Targeted and increased location sampling within Semuliki would increase species record numbers of this genus.

 Tribe Hypolycaenini